There’s a lot more to it than people think.

 The fine print

 By entering my contact details I consent to be contacted by Generate Investment Management Limited and any of their authorised agents or distributors to promote their products and services.
 My information will be held securely and may be used for statistical purposes.
+You have the right to access the information held by us and you may also request that any incorrect information be corrected.

 This survey has been prepared by Generate Investment Management Limited for general information only.
 I understand that neither the Manager nor the Supervisor has represented or implied that any particular Fund or investment strategy is appropriate for my particular circumstances and has not provided me with either class advice or personalised advice.